 Email addresses linked to these will end:

 @pru-enquiryteam.com – e.g. email@example.com

-This is not a complete list as fraudsters change product names frequently.
+This is not a complete list as fraudsters change product names and email addresses frequently.

 Visit our Product Information page at pru.co.uk/existing-customers/products/ for more information about our products.